 This page explains which members of the dental team can see patients under direct access and what they can do.
-We have also produced additional guidance for registrants (see link on right hand side of page) and some FAQs, listed below.
+We have also produced additional guidance for registrants and some FAQs.

 Dental hygienists and dental therapists can carry out their full scope of practice without prescription and without the patient having to see a dentist first.
 The only exception to this is toothwhitening, which must still be carried out on prescription from a dentist.